crtxio/cortex-publisher/README.md

     - ZONES
     - ZONES-PREVIEW

-   To create the KV namespaces, you must have installed Wrangler CLI and subsequently run the following commands in your console.
-Make sure to record the output ID's for each KV namespace as they are created for Step 3.
+   To create the KV namespaces, you must have Wrangler CLI installed then run the following commands in your console.
+Make sure to record the output ID's for each KV namespace as they are needed for use in a later step.

     ```console
         wrangler kv:namespaces create "RESOLVER"